Japan throws off year of crisis as cherries bloom

-TOKYO Spring has begun in Japan with the blooming of the country's beloved cherry trees, with revellers eager to use the occasion as a way to break from a year marked by crisis and disaster.
+TOKYO, April 6 Spring has begun in Japan with the blooming of the country's beloved cherry trees, with revelers eager to use the occasion as a way to break from a year marked by crisis and disaster.

 Last year, the mood was muted and many cherry celebrations were cancelled after the March 11 earthquake and tsunami which killed nearly 19,000 people.
 The disaster also set off a nuclear crisis.